 This module introduces a number of modelling methods aiming at supporting organisational decision making.

-The aim of this module is to provide the student with: skills, concepts and techniques for data modelling and analysis in order to understand business performance, gain new insights, guide business planning, and ultimately lead to better informed decision making.
+The aim of this module is to provide the student with skills, concepts and techniques to support business decision making.

 By the end of this module the student should be able to: